Pastels with Birds

-I hunkered down for days before returning home to New York City.
-It all felt like 9/11 to me.
-The pictures I made then combined life-sized shadowy figures of mythic gods, poems and glyphic words like Afghani for “brotherly love.”
+I hunkered down for days before returning to New York.
+It all felt like 9/11 all over again to me.

 I watched the news and stole its imagery.
-California was altered forever in a matter of hours.
-As households and lives were destroyed Dorothy’s ruby slippers, America’s symbol for “home,” were safe inside a museum box.
+As California was altered forever in a matter of hours, as households and lives were destroyed, Dorothy’s ruby slippers, America’s symbol for “home,” sat safely inside a museum box.

 Large Pastels